R.M. Dolin, January 27, 2025

 does it even ever matter?

-The long ago of yesterday is
+The long ago of yesterday lingers

-that’s already happened.
+something that’s already happened.

-You came to me in conflict,
+You came to me in crisis,

 taking what’s been hidden